jymcheong/SysmonViz/README.md

 * Hardcoding credentials into script is a bad idea, try to use it with [One-way Transport of System Event Logs via SFTP](https://github.com/jymcheong/OneWaySFTP) for > 1 client Windows to visualize
 * [Sysmon Resources](https://github.com/jymcheong/SysmonResources)

-**SysmonViz is not meant for production**.
-I have yet to test it on a larger network with high event rate.
-Sysmon itself also has certain limitations.
-It is useful to understand what's going on within a Windows host at a "mid-level" granularity as oppose to deep instrumentation down to the APIs or machine instructions level.

-EDR are expensive, most of the Sysmon visualization I have seen so far are "batch-offline" based & can be tedious.
-It is part of a method which I came up known as User-Action-Tracking: https://www.linkedin.com/pulse/user-action-tracking-jym-cheong/

 ## How does it look like?